COVID-19 Law Advocacy Topics A-Z Training Wrights' Blog Wrightslaw Store Yellow Pages for Kids

 Right to Treatment

-In a suit against a juvenile court, Nelson vs. Indiana, it was ruled that since a juvenile delinquent loses some of his civil liberties, he gains a constitutional right to treatment.
+In a suit against a juvenile court in Indiana, Nelson v.
+Heyne, 491 F.2d 352 (7th Cir.
+1974), it was held that since a juvenile delinquent loses some of his civil liberties, he gains a constitutional right to treatment.

 Other states expect test cases along the same line.
 If an incarcerated delinquent is diagnosed as having a special treatment need, for example, if he has a learning disability, then he must be provided with remediation, without regard to budgetary limitations.